Cricket: Women's Cricket World Cup schedule revealed for New Zealand 2021 tournament

 Highlights of the match schedule revealed today include:

-- Eden Park to host a bumper opening weekend featuring the White Ferns on Waitangi Day, followed by defending champions England v Australia face-off the next day.
+- Eden Park to host a bumper opening weekend featuring the White Ferns on Waitangi Day, followed by defending champions England v Australia facing off the next day.

 - The White Ferns take on South Africa's Proteas in one of six pool matches and a semifinal to be held in Hamilton.